andreigue/andreigue.github.io/_posts/2026-05-28-the-stranger.md

 ---

 > "Have you no hope at all?
 Do you really think that when you die you die outright, and nothing remains?"
-I said: "Yes."
+<br>I said: "Yes."
-He dropped his eyes and sat down again.
+<br>He dropped his eyes and sat down again.
 He was truly sorry for me, he said.
 It must make life unbearable for a man, to think as I did.

 ### *The Stranger, by Albert Camus*